RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 The interleaving of audio and event processing is done once and for all in the baseclass.
 Subclasses need to override certain virtual functions to process one event at a time for the event processing.
-They also need to override an audio processing function that operates on event-free sub-blocks.
+In the event handler function, they should handle the event immediately by, for example, recomputing some coefficients for a DSP algorithm.
+The subclass also needs to override an audio processing function that operates on event-free sub-blocks.

 ### Consequences